chrisherman/G850_RawTCP_Serial_Adapter/README.md

 +++AT+CFG={"ssid":"GUEST","wifipw":"pw"}<br>

 **+++AT+SAVE**<br>
-Return: OK
+Returns: OK
-saves current configuration as failsafe.ini to LittleFS Flash file system.
+saves current configuration as failsafe.ini to LittleFS Flash file system.<br>
 **Pressing the PRG button for longer than 5 sec will load failsafe.ini configuration and reboot.**
 This allows you to recover from a messed-up config.ini (e.g. wrong wifi credentials)<br>

 **+++AT+SLEEP**<BR>
 Puts the adapter immediately into sleep.<br>
-Return: OK<br>
+Returns: OK<br>